Video-EM: Event-Centric Episodic Memory for Long-Form Video Understanding: Methodology

-After obtaining the key event set ${E}$, we adaptively expand each clip to capture query-relevant contexts that may be missed by similarity-based filtering, addressing the limitations of semantically-focused retrieval.
-These expanded events are encoded into episodic memory representations, inspired by cognitive science~\cite{holland2011humans,hampton2004episodic}, capturing the \textit{when}, \textit{where}, \textit{what}, and \textit{which objects} are involved within each event, enabling rich modeling of dynamic spatio-temporal context.
+After obtaining the key event set ${E}$, we promote each localized moment to an episodic unit by adaptively expanding its temporal window to recover query-relevant context that similarity-based retrieval may omit.
+This expansion helps preserve subtle transitions and causal cues, yielding temporally coherent clips.
+We then encode each expanded event as a grounded episodic memory, inspired by cognitive science~\cite{holland2011humans,hampton2004episodic}, explicitly capturing \emph{when}, \emph{where}, \emph{what}, and the \emph{involved entities}, thereby supporting modeling of dynamic spatio-temporal context.

-\textbf{Adaptive Event Expansion.} To enhance the semantic coherence of the key event set ${E}$, we introduce an adaptive event expansion mechanism driven by a spatio-temporal difference metric.
-This mechanism compensates for potentially omitted yet contextually relevant frames during keyframe selection by explicitly analyzing frames near event boundaries.
-For the key event $\{f^{E_i}_j\}_{j=1}^{n_i}$, we compute the spatio-temporal difference between its boundary frames and neighboring frames outside the event.
-The spatial difference captures appearance variation via L1 distance between DINOv2~\cite{oquab2023dinov2} visual embeddings: $D_{\text{spatial}} = |\Phi(f_i) - \Phi(f_{i-1})|_{1}$, where $\Phi$ denotes the frame-level embedding. and $|\cdot|_1$ represents L1-normalization.
-The temporal difference is estimated from optical flow displacement, with the average motion magnitude computed as $D_{\text{flow}}(f_{i}) = \frac{1}{HW} \sum_{x,y} \sqrt{u_i(x,y)^2 + v_i(x,y)^2}$, where $F_i = (u_i, v_i)$ is the flow between $f_i$ and $f_{i-1}$ calculated by RAFT~\cite{teed2020raft}.
-The spatio-temporal difference score $S_i$ is obtained by combining these components:

-where $\alpha \in [0,1]$ is a tunable hyperparameter balancing spatial and temporal contributions.
-Starting from event boundaries, adjacent frames are iteratively added to the event, until $S_i > \tau_{st}$ or a predefined limit $L_{\text{max}}$ is reached.
-In our implementation, we empirically set $\alpha=2$, $\tau_{st} = 2$, and $L_{\text{max}} = 3$, ensuring bounded yet semantically enriched expansion.